Wednesday, October 19, 2011

 1. Find your electrical utility bill for the facility where your air compressor operates and find your total amount due on your utility bill.

-2. From you utility bill, find the total kilowatts used
+2. From your utility bill, find the total kilowatts used

 3. Use this FORMULA: Total Amount Due ÷ Total KWH Used = KWH Cost